 One last advantage of non-ferrous metals is that they are malleable and lightweight.
 This makes the metal easy to shape into a finished product quickly.
 Because of this, they’re used in certain airplane parts and street signs.

 Non-ferrous metals have a limitless variety of uses.
 Copper and aluminum are used for their ability to conduct heat and electricity.
 Several non-ferrous metals make up the core components of most smartphones.
 Of course, metals like gold and silver have been used decoratively for thousands of years.
-Non-ferrous metals are fundamentally resistant to both corrosion and magnetism making them obvious choices for many applications across many different industries.
+Non-ferrous metals are fundamentally resistant to both corrosion and magnetism, making them obvious choices for many applications across many different industries.

 When it comes right down to it, the major difference between ferrous and non-ferrous metals is cost and availability.
 This is what affects how and when they’re used in producing everything from jewelry to automobile engines.
-Ferrous metals have the advantage here because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable, and less expensive.
+Ferrous metals have the advantage here because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable, and often less expensive.

-If you work with non-ferrous metals, let us help you to improve your non-ferrous extraction process! check out the latest application of vibratory processing equipment on the market: the VIBRA-DRUM® Double Barrel Grinding Drum.
+If you work with non-ferrous metals, let us help you improve your non-ferrous extraction process!
+Check out the latest application of vibratory processing equipment on the market: the VIBRA-DRUM® Double Barrel Grinding Drum.
 This revolutionary grinding drum takes up less space, works faster, and uses less energy than traditional options.